 This is our last week talking about marketing on social media.
-We gave you the 411 on Twitter last week.
+I gave you the 411 on Twitter last week.
 This week we’re talking about their homie: Pinterest.
+Actually, I don’t know if they’re homies, I totally made that up.

 YOUR Pinterest AUDIENCE